Donders-Institute/bidscoin/docs/installation.rst

 .. caution::
    - The bidsmaps are not guaranteed to be compatible between different BIDScoin versions
    - After a successful BIDScoin installation or upgrade, it may be needed to (re)do any adjustments that were done on your `template bidsmap <./bidsmap.html#building-your-own-template-bidsmap>`__
+   - The code on GitHub does not always have a unique version number.
+Therefore, if you install the latest code from github, and then later re-install a newer BIDScoin with the same version number (e.g. the stable version from PyPi), then you need to actively delete your old user configuration.
+You can do this most easily by running ``bidscoin --reset``

 Dcm2niix installation
 ---------------------